Ogmore Vale

 Ogmore Vale (Cwm Ogwr) is a village (and electoral ward) in the county borough of Bridgend, Wales on the River Ogmore.
-The village's main source of income came from coal mining.
+Until the 1980's, the village's main source of income came from coal mining.
 Up until the year 1865, the Ogmore valley was a quiet, isolated, rural hill farming community of less than ten farms and a few cottages.
 Today, along with Nantymoel and Price Town it makes up the community of Ogmore Valley.

 History

 In 1851 the total population of the valley was probably less than one hundred people.
 On the 1 August 1865 the Ogmore Valley Railway was opened by John Brogden and Sons for mineral, goods and passenger traffic from Porthcawl to Nantymoel.
 The completion of the railway connections with Bridgend through Tondu and Porthcawl Dock, enabled the development to begin of the vast reserves of high quality house coals and dry steam coals of the valley.

 The No. 2 and No. 3 Rhondda house and bituminous coals which outcrop along the valley were quickly proved and the Aber, Caedu and Tynewydd collieries were opened by drift mining driven into the seams from the mountain sides.
 In the latter part of 1865, John Brogden and Sons commenced the sinking of the two shafts at the Wyndham Colliery to prove and work the high quality smokeless dry steam coals of the Lower Coal Measures.

 Brogdens lost control, first through an unavoidable merger in 1872 with the Llynvi Coal and Iron Company Ltd to make the Llynvi, Tondu and Ogmore Coal and Iron Company, then by the 1878 liquidation of the merged company after a large debenture-holder demanded his money back.
 After some abortive attempts to revive the business, stability was restored by the establishment of North's Navigation Collieries (1889) Ltd.